A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Problem statement

-\begin{enumerate} \item Train Codes Affected by Disruption: We assume that the train codes impacted by the disruption are known or can be identified based on the provided disruption information. \item Detour and Rerouting Capability: We assume that the disrupted area can be navigated by implementing detour and rerouting strategies.
-This enables trains to bypass the disrupted section and continue their scheduled routes. \item Meeting Demand at Disrupted Hub: We assume that the demand for the disrupted hub can be adequately addressed by diverting passengers to the nearest station in proximity to the hub.
-In order to simulate their transfer trip, we take into account their actual arrival time by extending the allocated time. \item Availability of rolling stock: Although the rolling stock circulation is disrupted, we assume that some trains have already passed through the disrupted area prior to the onset of the disruption.
-These early trains, along with the trains departing from the target station, are considered to be available for rescheduling. \item Sufficiency of railway track and headway: We assume that the railway track and headway are sufficient for our scenario.
-As the number of trains is reduced due to the lack of rolling stock, the rescheduled timetable will be sparser than the original one.
-It is important to note that the shortage of rolling stock may also affect other routes beyond the scope of our approach.
-Therefore, the overall congestion on the railway network is expected to decrease significantly during the disruption, contributing to the conservation of rolling stock and ensuring operational security. \end{enumerate}
+\begin{enumerate}[(i)] \item Train Codes Affected by Disruption: We assume that the train codes impacted by the disruption are known or can be identified based on the provided disruption information. \item Detour and Rerouting Capability: We assume that the disrupted area can be bypassed by detour and rerouting.
+This enables trains to continue their scheduled routes in the downstream.
+Additionally, we assume that the demand for the disrupted hub can be met by diverting passengers to the nearest station in proximity to the hub.
+In order to simulate their transfer trip, their actual arrival time is extended approximately. \item Organization of in-station passengers: We assume that in-station passengers will be announced about the rescheduled plan by the station broadcast service.
+The in-station passengers are assumed to be willing to leave as soon as possible regardless the specific train. \item Availability of rolling stock: Although the rolling stock circulation is disrupted, we assume that some trains have already passed through the disrupted area prior to the onset of the disruption, and there are some trains traveling to the target station from the unaffected area (e.g. from the upstream of the target station).
+These early trains, along with the trains parking at the target station, are considered to be available for rescheduling. \item Sufficient headway in the downstream: Headway safety is considered in our approach.
+The headway of rescheduled trains dispatched from our target station is imposed to be in a safe range.
+We also assume that rescheduled trains will not conflict in downstream sections due to significantly sparser track occupancy caused by disruptions compared to the original timetable.
+This will provide acceptable conditions for our target routes.
+If needed, additional adjustment can still be made locally in downstream areas without considerably affecting the overall reschedule. \end{enumerate}